 “Cold soak pool” means a pool that uses cold water for therapy.

-“Combination pool” means a pool that is used for swimming and diving.
+“Core item” means a provision in this Code that is not designated as a priority item or a priority foundation item.
+“Core item” includes an item that usually relates to general sanitation, operational controls, sanitation standard operating procedures (SSOPs), facilities or structures, equipment design, or general maintenance.

 “Current pool” means a pool that creates a current for the purpose of exercise.

+(11m) “Death, injury or illness report” means the written record of all facts regarding an incident resulting in bodily harm that requires assistance from emergency medical personnel, associated with a pool or associated building and structures.

 “Deck” means the approved, unobstructed walking surface immediately adjacent to a pool.